hanchon/bitcoin-abc/doc/build-windows.md

 The options known to work for building Bitcoin ABC on Windows are:

-* On Linux using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Trusty 14.04 is recommended and is the platform used to build the Bitcoin ABC Windows release binaries.
+* On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
+Debian Buster is recommended and is the platform used to build the Bitcoin ABC Windows release binaries.
-* On Windows using [Windows
+* On Windows, using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.

-Other options which may work but which have not been extensively tested are (please contribute instructions):
+Other options which may work, but which have not been extensively tested are (please contribute instructions):

-* On Windows using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
+* On Windows, using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
-* On Windows using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).
+* On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

+In any case please make sure that the compiler supports C++14.

 Installing Windows Subsystem for Linux
 ---------------------------------------